Jguer/yay/README.md

 #### Testing

-Run `make test` to test yay.
+Run `make test` to test Yay.
 This command will verify that the code is formatted correctly, run the code through `go vet`, and run unit tests.

 ## Frequently Asked Questions